Satyam-50/Web-development/README.md

 # Web-development
-This is my Git reposiytory.
+This is my Git repository.